skatejs/skatejs/README.md

     // This can be custom, or just reuse the default implementation.
 Since we
     // emitted the event and listeners had a chance to update the component,
-    // this will get called with the updated state. return canRender && skate.Component(elem, prev, next);
+    // this will get called with the updated state.
+    //
+    // We call skate.props() here just in case the component was updated. return canRender && skate.Component.updated(elem, prev, skate.props(elem));
   }
 });
 ```

 The previous example emits an event that bubbles and is cancelable.
-If it is canceled, then the component doesn ot render.
-If it is not canceled, the component will update.
-If the listening component updates the emitters props in response to the event, it will render with the props it was updated with, without calling `updated()` again.
+If it is canceled, then the component does not render.
+If the listening component updates the component's props in response to the event, the component will render with the updated props if it passes the default `updated()` check.

+*Note, that in order for the default `updated()` check to get the new props, you must explicitly get and pass the new props into it.*